teal-finance/quid/README.md

        ./quid -conf

+2. Create the Quid database in PostgreSQL: [instructions](doc/setup_db.md)

-2. Edit the configuration file to set your database credentials:
+3. Edit the configuration file to set your database credentials:

         vim config.json

-3. Initialize the database and create an admin user:
+4. Initialize the database and create an administrator user:

        ./quid -init

+    These registered administrator username and password will be required to login on the Quid Administration UI.

-## Run
+## Run the backend

     ./quid

 See also: [run in dev mode](doc/dev_mode.md)

-Go to [`localhost:8082`](http://localhost:8082) to login into the admin interface.
+Quid serves the static web site.
+Open <http://localhost:8082> to login into the admin interface:

     xdg-open http://localhost:8082